tfsec/tfsec.github.io/_docs/azure/storage/enforce-https.md

 ---
+title: azure-storage-enforce-https
-title: Storage accounts should be configured to only accept transfers that are over secure connections
+description: Storage accounts should be configured to only accept transfers that are over secure connections
 shortcode: azure-storage-enforce-https
 legacy: AZU014
 summary: Storage accounts should be configured to only accept transfers that are over secure connections